March 2024 Update:

 In addition to the center, two related projects at Thousand Springs will boost recreational opportunities:

-- A new, $460,000 bridge to Ritter Island, currently under construction, will provide better, safer access for visitors.
+- A new, $460,000 bridge to Ritter Island provides better, safer access for visitors.

-- A new, 50-spot Billingsley Creek Campground, which will begin construction a year from now, will add needed camping opportunities.
-The $6 million campground is expected to open by early 2023.
+- A new, 50-spot Billingsley Creek Campground is currently under construction and will add needed camping opportunities.
+The park awaits the contractor’s completion of the $6 million project to open it to the public.